 Pie, brought over with the earliest settlers from England, has become an American institution.
 Making a tender, flaky pie crust isn’t just about the crust recipe; it’s about the right techniques.
 Keep everything cold and work the dough sparingly.
 See our tips—plus, videos on how to jazz up your top crust with a lattice top or braided top!

 - You’ll need a 9-inch pie pan and a rolling pin.
 Pie weights are also recommended.

 - For a flaky, tender pie crust, make sure that all the ingredients and utensils are cold.

-- For the best tasting crust, use butter, preferably unsalted.
+- For the best tasting crust, use UNSALTED butter.
 Make sure your butter is cold!

 Making the Dough

-- You can make dough up to three days ahead and refrigerate or up to one month ahead and freeze (but then it must be thawed overnight before use).
+- (You can make dough up to three days ahead and refrigerate or up to one month ahead and freeze/thaw before using.)

 Rolling Out the Dough

 - If you wish, you can roll out your crust and line your pie plate up to one day before baking it.
 Cover with plastic wrap and refrigerate.

 - Lightly dust your counter and rolling pin and continue to dust as you work but don’t overdo it.